Vyners School: History

-The public school was named after Sir Robert Vyner, a former Lord Mayor of London and goldsmith-banker who made the second St. Edward's Crown.
+The school was named after Sir Robert Vyner, a former Lord Mayor of London and goldsmith-banker who made the second St. Edward's Crown.
 He lived at the nearby Swakeleys House for a time,.

 Vyners School opened as a grammar school on 12 January 1960, under Headmaster Trevor Jaggar.
 He was - briefly - succeeded by Mr. R.B.
 Fox as temporary Head about 1967.
 A permanent Head was soon appointed - Mr. D.C.
 Best.
 The school later became a comprehensive.
 Delays in building work meant the first intake of pupils had been taught at St Mary's Grammar School in Northwood Hills and Eliots Green Grammar School in Northolt from 9 September 1959.
 The project received help from John Miles (the headmaster of Bishopshalt School at the time), and one of the houses is now named after him.

 Vyners School became a Grant Maintained Secondary School in the 1990s under the headship of Brian Houghton.

-The previous Head Teacher was James Heale, who retired in 2018.
+The previous Head Teacher was James Heale, who was in his post from 2012 - 2018.